 Adding plenty of ice before you pour in the cachaça ensures that this cocktail will chill as you stir it.
 At the same time, some of the ice will melt, diluting the cocktail just enough to remove the alcohol burn allowing you to taste the full flavor of the spirit.

 That’s all there is too it.
 It’s a delicious drink that’s easy to make without a lot of ingredients.
-As I mentioned, no shaker is required, so you can make this one quietly.
+As mentioned, no shaker is required, so you can make this one quietly.
 Finally, there’s no need to add any garnish since the lime wedges remain in the cocktail.
 As with just about any recipe, there are variations.
 You’ll find delicious examples that use different fruit and even some that switch out the base spirit.
-I always encourage experimentation, but if you start swapping ingredients, give your creation a new name.
+We always encourage experimentation, but if you start swapping ingredients, give your creation a new name.
 It’s really not a Caipirinha without cachaça, lime wedges and sugar.